deeprjs/deepr/README.md

 }
 ```

-Now, you might ask yourself, how to reach the elements of the `movies` collection?
-That's easy:
+Now, you might ask yourself, how can I reach the elements of the `movies` collection?
+That is easy:

 ```json
 {